sampex/app/README.md

     pip install -r requirements.txt
     ```

-5. Ensure you have a GPU available for model inference
+5. Ensure you have a GPU available for use of cuda

 ## Usage